KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building**</ins>

-Before building Patchwork, ensure you have make, gcc, nasm and mtools installed, you will also need to use Linux.
+Before building Patchwork, ensure you have make, gcc, nasm and mtools installed, you will need to use Linux.

 Once everything is installed, navigate to the cloned repository and run the ```make all``` command.
 You should then find a ```PatchworkOS.img``` file in the newly created bin directory.